Different software test types and everything you should know about them

 Smoke testing checks the basic functionalities of your application.
 Smoke tests are quick to execute and their purpose of giving organizations the assurance that the major system features work as expected.
 Teams usually perform smoke testing after shipping a new build to decide whether running more expensive tests is worth it.
 Another good occasion for smoke testing is the moment right after the deployment – that’s how teams can make sure that the system runs properly in the newly-deployed environment.

-How to choose tests for your application?
+How to choose software test types for your app?

 It’s critical that you pick the right tests for the type of software you’re building.
 Here are a few best practices every testing team should keep in mind when designing the testing process.